 The religious significance of the temple is not limited to individual worship.
 The temple is a place for gathering for all the people in the communities where the temple sits.
 It provides a place where people come together in a meaningful way, for geographic and cultural purposes.
 The goddess is believed to sanctify the entire region and, through her presence, create a spiritual protective umbrella over all local communities in the area.

-Simply put, the local rituals, offerings, and prayers associated with the temple are sacred to maintain the sacred energies of the temple, and reactivate the goddess’s excited energy and responsiveness to devotees.
+Simply put, the local rituals, offerings, and prayers associated with the temple are sacred to maintain the sacred energies of the temple and reactivate the goddess’s excited energy and responsiveness to devotees.
 Each ritual will ensure the goddess is always there for her devotees and members of the local community when they call upon her.

 Major Festivals and Celebrations